Classic French Steak Au Poivre

 - Jump to the printable recipe for precise measurements

-To begin, seal the peppercorns inside a small plastic bag and place on a cutting board.
-Using a meat pounder, pound the peppercorns until they are coarsely crushed.
+Step 1: Prep the whole peppercorns.
+Seal the peppercorns inside a small plastic bag and place on a cutting board.
+Use a meat pounder to pound the peppercorns until they are coarsely crushed.

-Pat the steaks dry and, if they are thick, gently press them down so that they are about 1-1/2 inches tall.
-Season the steaks all over with the crushed peppercorns and salt, pressing to make sure the seasoning adheres.
+Step 2: Prep the steaks.
+Pat the steaks dry.
+If they are thick, gently press them down so that they are about 1½ inches tall.
+Season the steaks all over with the crushed peppercorns and kosher salt.
+Press it into the meat to make sure the seasoning adheres.

 Steak au Poivre